Taygetus: History

-It was a long-standing myth, started by Plutarch, that unwanted Spartan newborns were abandoned there in a practice called infant exposure.
 According to an Open University online course, "The first century CE writer Plutarch explains that Sparta had a ritual by which newborn babies were judged by the elders and those thought unfit to be allowed to live were left at the foot of Mount Taygetos.
 However, no other source tells us this about Spartan practices, and no infant remains have been found at this site."
 While bones have been found at the site, a study determined they all belonged to adolescents and adults.

 At the ancient period, on spring women tied around their necks a plant which was growing on the mountain and was called Charisia.
 This way they wanted to make themselves more passionately beloved by men.

 During the era of barbarian invasions, Taygetus served as a shelter for the native population.
 Many of the villages in its slopes date from this period.
 In Medieval times, the citadel and monastery of Mystras was built on the steep slopes, and became a center of Byzantine civilization and served as the capital of the Despotate of the Morea.
 Mystras remains occupied by a tiny religious community.
 The buildings are remarkably well-preserved and a major tourist attraction in the region.
 It is a UNESCO World Heritage Site.